Welcome to Seattle Center

 Choose a language

-Spirit of Africa took place in-person on Saturday, May 13, 2:00pm-8:30pm at the Armory Food & Event Hall.
-A virtual festival was presented online on Friday, May 12, 6:00pm via Facebook and YouTube.
+Spirit of Africa will take place on May 11: 12pm-8pm at the Armory Food & Event Hall.
 The festival is part of the Seattle Center Festál series.
 It is free and open to the public.
+More information to come.

 Seattle Center Festál is a year-round series of 24 free cultural festivals, produced in partnership with community organizations.
 In 2022, Festál celebrated 25 years of stories and traditions, ushering in a new era of hybrid programming.
 Learn more about Festál and subscribe to the newsletter for updates.